 For another, they remove any sense of guilt from the protagonist.
 Unlike Bob Ford in I Shot Jesse James, the reporter in Shock Corridor has done nothing wrong.

 Pagliacci can't sing worth a darn.
 His character recalls some real life "singers" who were famous for inadvertently mangling opera, such as Florence Foster Jenkins.
 The actor must have worked long and hard, to get this "bad".
-Peter Breck show himself competent at carrying a tune, in his one brief performance of an aria.
+Peter Breck shows himself competent at carrying a tune, in his one brief performance of an aria.
 This makes an odd contrast.

 Hari Rhodes gives one of the best performances.
 His speeches draw on a long tradition of black oratory, both political, and in the church.